JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 2020.1.x to 2020.2

-* For TeamCity databases using a PostgreSQL database, the JDBC driver must be upgraded to 42.x version.
+* For TeamCity servers using a PostgreSQL database, the JDBC driver must be upgraded to 42.x version.
 Otherwise, a critical performance degradation may occur.

 ### Known Issues
 {id="known-issues-20202"}